Chertsey Town F.C.: Ground

 Chertsey Town play their home games at Alwyns Lane, Chertsey, Surrey, KT16 9DW.

 The club played at various locations within the parish before settling down at their present home in 1929.
 The ground was donated by Sir Edward Stern to the 'premier club in the parish', with adjacent facilities also provided for Chertsey Cricket Club.
 The main stand at Alwyns Lane was constructed in the mid-1950s, with covered enclosures added behind the goals in 1994 and 2010.
 The original clubhouse was added in 1960 and rebuilt with additions in 1976.
 In 2020, the clubhouse was developed and redesigned in celebration of their FA Vase win.

+Groundshare

+On 3 April 2022, The Curfews agreed a one-year deal with Dial Square to groundshare at Alwyns Lane for the 2022–23 season.
+Following a successful arrangement, the deal was renewed for the 2023–24 season.